Bachelor of Science (Dean's Scholar)(Honours)

 DurationFull-time 4 years

-This selective-entry, research-oriented four-year honours program is designed for capable and highly motivated students who want experience with hands-on involvement in research projects.
+This selective-entry, research-oriented honours degree is designed for highly-motivated students who want hands-on involvement in research projects.

 - computer science